AadiJain06/SDE/README.md

    6. Copy the Client ID and add it to your `.env.local` file as `NEXT_PUBLIC_GOOGLE_CLIENT_ID`
    7. For production, add your production domain to the authorized origins

-4. **Initialize the database**
+4. **Set up Supabase database**
-   The database will be automatically created when you first run the application.
+   Follow the instructions in `MIGRATION_GUIDE.md` to set up your Supabase project and database schema.

 5. **Start the development server**
    ```bash